stevebritton/veeva/README.md

 ## File Structure

 Add your files to the appropriate `app` sub directories.
-Gulp will process and compile them into `build`.
+Veeva module will process and compile them into `build`.

 **Notes**:
 * Key Message naming convention is set as the following: **product name**-**Key Message Name**